 Lindsay was born and raised in Burnstown, Ontario, a historic rural Canadian hamlet west of Ottawa, where there was one general store, one post office in the postmaster’s house, one beach on the Madawaska River, and many career artists with studios and galleries.
 Although she spent most of her time outside swimming, biking, and climbing trees, she learned a little painting from her mother, and a little carpentry from her father.

-Lindsay graduated from SUNY Old Westbury with a degree in biology, worked as a mate and educator aboard 70 foot Schooner Pheonix, as part of CELP (Coastal Ecology Learning Program), and then interned with the Babylon, NY Environmental department, where she monitored the endangered piping plover and mapped stormwater drainage as part of a program to reinstate wetlands.
+Lindsay graduated from SUNY Old Westbury with a degree in biology, worked as mate and educator aboard 70 foot Schooner Pheonix, as part of CELP (Coastal Ecology Learning Program), and then interned with the town of Babylon, NY Environmental department, where she monitored the endangered piping plover and mapped stormwater drainage as part of a program to reinstate wetlands.

 Lindsay is inspired by nostalgic themes evoking romance, joy, adventure.
 She enjoys playing with the juxtaposition of hard and soft, such as flowing fabric cast in hard concrete or metals.
 Her neutral color palettes using wood, metals, and colors inspired by nature are soothing to the eye and allow for the light and shadow to be an integral part of the viewers experience.
 The functional pieces of furniture allow the art to be enjoyed as a part of everyday life.

-Lindsay has created a unique process that allows her art to be framed into various pieces of wooden furniture.
+In her furniture, Lindsay has created a unique process that allows her art to be framed into various pieces of wooden furniture.
 Relief sculptures are created with a reusable oil-based clay, and a silicon mold is poured.
 The piece can be recreated in colored or metal-impregnated resin or pigmented concrete as the project requires.
 Occasionally, post-casting work such as paint or LED lights are added to accentuate the art.
 The piece is then incorporated into functional furniture such as headboards, kitchen islands, cabinets, or desks, built by Lindsay in her workshop.